Thomas Mifflin: Political career

 Prior to American independence, Mifflin was a member of the Pennsylvania Provincial Assembly (1772–1776).
 He served two terms in the Continental Congress (1774–1775 and 1782–1784), including seven months (November 1783 to June 1784) as that body's presiding officer.

 Mifflin's most important duty as president was to accept on behalf of Congress the resignation of General George Washington on December 23, 1783.
 After the war, the importance of Congress declined so precipitously that Mifflin found it difficult to convince the states to send enough delegates to Congress to ratify the Treaty of Paris, which finally took place on January 14, 1784, at the Maryland State House in Annapolis.
 He also appointed Thomas Jefferson as a minister to France on May 7, 1784, and he appointed his former aide, Colonel Josiah Harmar, to be the commander of the First American Regiment.

 Mifflin later served as a delegate to the United States Constitutional Convention in 1787.
 He was a signatory to the Continental Association and the Constitution.
 He served in the house of Pennsylvania General Assembly (1785–1788).
 He was a member of the Supreme Executive Council of the Commonwealth of Pennsylvania, and on November 5, 1788, he was elected president of the Council, replacing Benjamin Franklin.
 He was unanimously reelected to the presidency on November 11, 1789.
 He presided over the committee that wrote Pennsylvania's 1790 state constitution.
 That document did away with the Executive Council, replacing it with a single governor.

 On December 21, 1790, Mifflin became the last president of Pennsylvania and the first governor of the Commonwealth.
 He held the latter office until December 17, 1799, when he was succeeded by Thomas McKean.
+The Whiskey Rebellion and the 1793 Philadelphia yellow fever epidemic happened during his term in office.
+Fries Rebellion also started during his term.
 He then returned to the state legislature, where he served until his death the following month.